Overview

 - Commercial Law

-- Business Strategy
+- Executing Business Strategy

 - Law of International Trade

-- Undergraduate Major Project (Integrated Case Study)
+- Undergraduate Major Project (Leadership in Practice)

 For a more detailed overview of the course modules you can view the Course Information Sheet here.